|

 problem.
 Except for portfolio gains and/or losses, they have a fixed

 amount of money to invest.
-Thus, they can make investment decisions
+Consequently, they can make investment decisions

 without worrying about raising cash to redeem shares, or finding places to